All Episodes

 So I wanted to have your thoughts on that.

-That is a genius point and and the answer it's is once again easy to say, and it will be hard for senators to hear.
+And the answer is, once again, easy to say, and it will be hard for senators to hear.

-Um do I feel the same way about them?
+Do I feel the same way about them?

 Yes, I do.

-But you know, if you're in a state with a lot of Hispanics, I understand.
+But, you know, if you're in a state with a lot of Hispanics, I understand.

-Go ahead, do what you gotta do.
+Go ahead, do what you got to do.

-Good Lord, man, that's what got us into this trouble.
+That's what got us into this trouble.

 That kind of wimpiness, that kind of identity politics.

-And that is why I would call on those people to they may need to explain themselves at length multiple times, and tell these folks I cannot wait for a Hispanic nominee that I can vote for.
+And that is why I would call on those people to, they may need to explain themselves at length multiple times and tell these folks, I cannot wait for a Hispanic nominee that I can vote for.

-Anybody who voted for uh voted for Barack Obama just because he's black, you know, uh who say, well, I think I disagree with him about most things, but black guys, so let's do that.
+I cannot wait to have a nominee, you know, the first whatever to be whatever, but the first turnstile has got, I mean, in black president, anybody who voted for Barack Obama just because he's black, you know, who say, well, I think I disagree with him about most things, but he's a black guy, so let's do that.

 Well, yeah, how's that working out for you right now?